alphagov/puppet-backdrop/README.md

 - Create a gunicorn configuration
 - Create an upstart job

-It does not:
+It does not: (and therefore must be done manually for the moment)
-- Deploy the application
+- Copy the application code into `/opt/{app name}`
+- Copy correct configuration files into place `/opt/{app name}/backdrop/{module name}/config/{environment}.py`
+- Install `requirements.txt` into virtualenv

+The manual steps can be made a lot simpler if the backdrop app is packable and it's configuration is managed outside of the app.

 ## Usage